carmencrincoli/ResiliencyDemo/README.md

 # OPTIONAL: Enable SSH key authentication (recommended for production)
 # param sshPublicKey = loadTextContent('~/.ssh/id_rsa.pub')
 ```

+> ⚠️ **Security Note**: The `main.bicepparam` file is in `.gitignore` and will NOT be committed to your repository.
+This keeps your passwords and configuration private.
+Always use the `template.bicepparam` as your starting point.

 > 💡 **Tip**: For enhanced security, consider using SSH key authentication instead of passwords.
 See the [SSH Authentication Guide](documentation/SSH_AUTHENTICATION.md) for details.